saishamehraa/PhishGuard/README.md

 The project contains `database.py` and SQL usage in several modules.
 Configure the connection in `database.py` for your chosen backend.
 Depending on your DB (Postgres/MySQL), install the appropriate driver (e.g. `psycopg2-binary` or `mysql-connector-python`).

 ## Troubleshooting
-- If ML prediction fails, verify `phishing_model.pkl` and `scaler.pkl` are present in the project root and compatible with the installed `scikit-learn`.
+- If ML prediction fails, verify `phishing_model_compressed.pkl` and `scaler.pkl` are present in the project root and compatible with the installed `scikit-learn`.
 - SSL checks and WHOIS lookups can fail behind restrictive firewalls — those checks will gracefully fall back and log warnings.
 - If `tkinter` GUI doesn't start, confirm your Python distribution includes `tkinter`.

 ## Development
-- To retrain or update the ML model, prepare a training script that outputs `phishing_model.pkl` and `scaler.pkl` compatible with `ml_model_runner.py` feature order.
+- To retrain or update the ML model, prepare a training script that outputs `phishing_model_compressed.pkl` and `scaler.pkl` compatible with `ml_model_runner.py` feature order.
 - Add unit tests around feature extraction (`ml_model_runner.extract_features_from_url`) and `phishing_check.analyze_url` for regression coverage.

 ## Contributing